Universality for the focusing nonlinear Schroedinger equation at the gradient catastrophe point: Rational breathers and poles of the tritronquee solution to Painleve I: Introduction and main results

 \subsection{Description of results}

-The results of this paper not only confirm the conjecture of Dubrovin, but in fact go beyond it, as we {provide} the leading order behavior together with the accuracy estimate {\bf in the whole domain $D$ around the point of gradient catastrophe} $x_0,t_0$, that include the oscillatory part of $D$.
+We {provide} the leading order behavior together with the accuracy estimate {\bf in the whole domain $D$ around the point of gradient catastrophe} $x_0,t_0$, that include the oscillatory part of $D$.
 The following notations are useful in describing our results.